FuturICT2/FIN4Xplorer/README.md

 ## Serving the GUI

 Serving via React-app-default port 3000.
 Serving via HTTPS is recommended.
 If only HTTP, some features won't work.
-Location requests and permissions to use the webcam for QR code scanning are blocked (meaning the user doesn't even see the prompt to allow it or not) by by modern browsers on sites not using HTTPS.
+Location requests and permissions to use the webcam for QR code scanning are blocked (meaning the user doesn't even see the prompt to allow it or not) by modern browsers on sites not using HTTPS.

 ### Development mode